 Duck Stamp - Federal

 Allows persons age 16 and over to hunt migratory waterfowl within the United States.
 Appropriate hunting license and HIP stamp also required.
-Available at the U.S. Post Office.
+Available at your local U.S. Post Office or online.
 Expires June 30.

 Wildlife Management Area License